Baconeeee/Baconeeee.github.io/_pages/about.md

   - /about.html
 ---

 An-Tong Ye is currently an undergraduate student in the School of Journalism and Communication, Nanjing University.
 She is expected to graduate in 2024.
 She has a keen interest in writing, and have been studying drawing for more than 5 years.
 She has completed multiple researches, news reports and art works during college years so far.
-Her researches focusing on intercultural communication, Otome gamers research, contrastive study of languages, art sociology and so on have won her considerable achievements.
+Her researches focusing on intercultural communication, Otome gamers' consuming psychology, contrastive study of languages, art sociology and so on have won her considerable achievements.

 Contact Information
 ======